RESTORE, REHABILITATE, TRANSFORM

 Park Lane Square

 Learn more about the transformation of Park Lane Square and the collaboration between Peg's Foundation and the Baldwin-Buss House Foundation.
-The project will restore the historic 1825 Baldwin-Buss House, create new public connectivity between the National Register Business District and First and Main, and create a new campus for Peg's Foundation's headquarters with an art gallery open to the public.
+The project will restore the historic 1825 Baldwin-Buss House, create new public connectivity between the National Register Business District and First and Main District, and create a new campus for Peg's Foundation's headquarters with an art gallery open to the public.

 The Baldwin-Buss House Foundation will restore the historic home to its original footprint by removing insensitive additions and adhering to the Department of the Interior’s Standards for Rehabilitation of Historic Properties.
 Upon completion it will be a model preservation project that reflects the aesthetic of the Western Reserve and will become a community asset while promoting awareness and passion for our history, culture, and architectural heritage.